a-chris/flutter_ringtone_player/README.md

   ios: IosSounds.glass,
   looping: true, // Android only - API >= 28
   volume: 0.1, // Android only - API >= 28
-  asAlarm: false, // Android only - all APIs
+  asAlarm: false, // Android only - all APIs, ringtoneUri // Android only - all APIs alarmNotificationMeta, // required if asAlarm is true );
-);

 ```